Generator coordinate method for transition-state dynamics in nuclear fission: Introduction

 For investigating transition channels in fermionic systems, the general characteristics can be derived independently of the details of the constraining field.
-A configuration is labeled by the expectation value of the field; we shall call the expectation value $q$ and further specify it as $q_i$ for a configuration $i$ in a finite-dimensional basis.
-We will start the analysis with a model that assumes the validity of the Gaussian Overlap Approximation.
+A configuration is labeled by the expectation value of the field; we shall call the expectation value $q_k$ for a $k$-th configuration in a finite-dimensional basis.

-Besides the internal properties of the channel, one needs specific information about the coupling of the reservoirs of states on either side of the channel.
-The situation is very similar to treating couplings to electrical cables.
-The cable has a characteristic impedance, and conductance depends on impedance matching.
+Besides the internal properties of the channel, one needs specific information about the coupling to the reservoirs of states on either side of the channel.
+The situation is very similar to the cables in computer networks.
+The cable has a characteristic impedance, and conductance between the connected devices depends on impedance matching.
 An optimally matched coupling yields a transition conductance $T=1$.
-Mismatches on either side decrease it, except for resonances within the cable.
-To model the complete conductance we define reservoirs of states outside the channel and some details of the interaction connecting them to channel states.
-In this paper we treat the outside states and their couplings schematically.
+Mismatches decrease it and makes it dependent on the signal frequency.
+For the fission theory, one needs to understand in detail the interaction connecting compound-nuclear states to the states in the channel.
+That is beyond the scale of this paper; we will treat these couplings schematically.